jberry93/Notebook/Notes/Javascript/Object-Oriented.md

 There is a top-level object that every Javascript object delegates to when looking up properties and this top-level object is called `Object.prototype`.
 It provides the shared properties of all objects within the system

 Prototype chains are extremely useful when it comes to sharing code and being efficient with memory usage

+###Code Reuse
+Code reuse allows you to write generalized code which can address similar functionality.
+It reduces redundancy